KrzysztofPa/KrzysztofPa/README.md

 # 👋 Hi, I'm Krzysztof!
-I'm a beginner junior webdev developer,🏡 Living in Poland 🏡 💻working with Vue and Symfony💻
+I'm a webdev,🏡 Living in Poland 🏡 💻working with React, Redux and typescript💻

 🌱 I’m studing, also search for work so if you want me to be part of your team, contact me🌱